geelon/geelon.github.io/docs/index.markdown

 layout: default
 ---

 I’m a PhD Student at UC San Diego, where I am advised by [Sanjoy Dasgupta](https://cseweb.ucsd.edu/~dasgupta/) and [Yian Ma](https://sites.google.com/view/yianma/home).
-Previously, I obtained my MS in Computer Science at Columbia University, where I was advised by [Daniel Hsu](https://www.cs.columbia.edu/~djhsu/).
+I obtained my MS in Computer Science at Columbia University, where I was advised by [Daniel Hsu](https://www.cs.columbia.edu/~djhsu/).
+Previously, I graduated from the University of Chicago with a BS in Mathematics.

 *Research areas:* algorithmic statistics, machine learning, probabilistic analysis.